Hurricane Sandy on Long Island (October 2012)

 Infrastructure Changes

-• Transportation Upgrades: Coastal roads, tunnels, and train systems have since received flood-protection improvements.
+- Transportation Upgrades: Rail facilities, roads, and other vulnerable infrastructure have since received flood-mitigation and storm-hardening improvements.

 Housing & Building Codes